A Family Night Theme Park in Kamala Beach

 The River Palace (Main Show)

 The floats are genuinely impressive.
 Some costumes tower 8 metres tall, and the largest float stretches over 70 metres, roughly the length of an Airbus A380.
 No photography allowed inside, which sounds annoying but actually works in your favour.
-You’re not watching through phone screens, and every float feels like a surprise.
+You are not watching through phone screens, and every float feels like a surprise.

 Is it more spectacle than story?
 Yes.
 The narrative is loose, mixing Thai festival themes with fantasy elements.
 But the scale and the sheer amount of colour and movement keep you watching.